 Stock for Success

-Here’s a tip from Derek Williams of Adam’s Moving & Delivery Service in Seattle: Don’t overpack each box and hope that applying extra packing tape will keep it covered.
+Here’s a tip from of our the most experienced Montreal movers, Gary B: Don’t overpack each box and hope that applying extra packing tape will keep it covered.
 Bulging boxes make it much harder for your movers to pack the moving van.

-“It’s so much better to get more boxes than you think you’ll need than to try to overstuff them,” Williams says.
+“It’s so much better to get more boxes than you think you’ll need than to try to overstuff them,” Gary says.

 He adds that cardboard boxes have a shelf life — they can become flimsy over the years — so don’t count on old ones that have been in your basement forever to keep your stuff safe.